Select Page

 Just walk away…exactly what I had done with the white-haired gentleman.

 Out of the blue it hit me: two opportunities for teachable moments had been lost.
 Had that woman and I just talked to the parties who had been involved.
-We could have been enlightened and perhaps could have done some enlightening of our own.
+We could have been enlightened and perhaps could have done some enlightening of our own about racial and gender stereotypes.

 Perhaps the white-haired man and the woman with the intemperate tongue were blinded by unconscious bias.